Background:

 Prototype development at Magnavox was completed by George Kent’s group in the

-fall of 1971.
-Once George had taken the final design of the game unit and
+get lost or broken by kids.
+But Magnavox kept the concept.
+Once George Kent had taken the final design of the game unit and

 thing that millions of video game units would be subjected to in the incoming

-years), Odyssey went into production at the Tennessee plant.
+years), Odyssey went into production at the Tennessee plant in August 1972.
 A number of

 in years! was the general consensus.
 The consumer-electronics press carried